zarifpour/zarifpour/README.md

 <a href="https://www.buymeacoffee.com/zarifpour" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>

-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity and React
 - 👯 I’m looking to collaborate on smart contracts
 - 🤔 I’m looking for help with finding the secrets of the universe
 - 💬 Ask me about anything